MIT offers an optional vision plan through EyeMed Vision Care that covers the cost of eyeglasses or contact lenses.

 The plan is intended to supplement the eye health care (such as checkups and doctors' visits) provided by MIT health plans.

 When you enroll in the plan, you can obtain services either through EyeMed's network of providers (MIT is part of the "Select" network) or through an independent service provider.
 You generally will receive a higher level of reimbursement if you obtain services within the EyeMed network.
-Compare in-network and out-of-network reimbursement levels with the Vision Plan Comparison Chart and Vision Plan Rate Chart below to decide if the plan makes sense for you.
+Compare in-network and out-of-network reimbursement levels under Member Benefits below to decide if the plan makes sense for you.

 Who is eligible

 - you have been appointed—and are currently employed—to work at MIT for at least three months

 - you work at least 50% of the normal full-time work schedule

 - you meet the criteria above and have a visiting appointment at MIT of at least three months

 - you have a postdoctoral fellowship appointment of at least three months